Just Wing It swoops on Pukekohe rivals like the next winner for Merv

 “And he has shown a bit in the past.’’

-Just Wing It, whose dam Starling left 18-race winner (Our) Blackbird, and last week’s Otaki winner The Night Hawk, previously raced from the stable of Nathan Purdon.
+Just Wing It, whose dam Starling left 18-race winner (Our) Blackbird, and last week’s Otaki winner The Night Hawk, previously raced from the stable of Michael Purdon.
 In five starts between August and October last year he recorded two thirds, clocking 2:42.7 in the second of them behind Power Dreaming at Auckland.

 “I’ll give him another workout and see how he is but he’ll be at the races pretty soon.’’